 My question is: is this guy really with student events?
 If so, why are they allowed to disrupt class and be so weird/sketchy?

 Or did he just scam a bunch of UMBC students?

-(edited almost 5 years ago)
+(edited over 5 years ago)